 – Use newspapers to clean glass surfaces and mirrors.

-– Change all sheets, curtains, carpets in the house.
+– Change all sheets, curtains, and carpets in the house.

 – Instead of cleaning the whole house at once, it is better to fix the house, one area at a time.
 Start with the areas that require less maintenance and will remain clean until the festival date.